BBC Night Network: History

-The BBC Night Network was launched in May 1989 in the then BBC North and BBC North East regions – broadcast nightly on Radio Newcastle, Radio Cleveland, Radio York, Radio Leeds, Radio Humberside and Radio Sheffield between 6:05pm (6pm at the weekend) and midnight.
-Any local programming broadcast after 6pm, such as weeknight sport and ethnic minority output, was transmitted only on that station's medium-wave frequencies with Night Network output broadcasting on FM.
+The BBC Night Network was launched on 29 May 1989 in the then BBC North and BBC North East regions – broadcast nightly on BBC Radio Newcastle, BBC Radio Cleveland, BBC Radio York, BBC Radio Leeds, BBC Radio Humberside and BBC Radio Sheffield between 6:05 pm (6 pm at the weekend) and midnight.
+Any local programming broadcast after 6 pm, such as sport and ethnic minority output, was transmitted only on that station's medium wave frequencies, with Night Network output broadcasting on FM.
 Weeknight programming consisted of two three-hour shows, the second of which was presented by Martin Kelner.
 The programme included comedy sketches from Caroline Aherne in which she portrayed the Mrs Merton character and partook in ad-libbed conversations with Kelner.
-Weekend programming consisted of specialist music shows.
+Regional news updates were broadcast on the hour.
+Weekend programming consisted of specialist music shows, and there were no news bulletins at the weekend.

-The network was expanded in May 1991 to include the four BBC North West stations – BBC GMR (now Radio Manchester), Radio Merseyside, Radio Lancashire and Radio Cumbria.
-These stations had previously run their own Network North West simulcast service since the start of 1989.
-The Night Network now broadcast from 7:05pm until midnight.
-Programming was overhauled with specialist music programmes airing from 7:05pm to 10pm (the exception being made for midweek sports coverage) followed, on weeknights, by a late show from Lancaster, presented by Bob Roberts.
-The late show was extended to 12:30am a year later and eventually to 1am.
+The network was expanded in May 1991 to include the four BBC North West stations – BBC GMR, BBC Radio Merseyside, BBC Radio Lancashire and BBC Radio Cumbria.
+These stations had previously run their own Network North West simulcast service since October 1988.
+The Night Network now broadcast from 7:05 pm until midnight.
+Programming was overhauled with specialist music programmes airing from 7:05 pm to 10 pm (the exception being made for midweek sports coverage) followed, on weeknights, by a late show from Lancaster, presented by Bob Roberts.
+The late show was extended to 12:30 am a year later and eventually to 1 am.
 Local programming would now fully opt-out of the network with any local evening programming replacing the scheduled Night Network programme on both FM and AM.

-Following Bob Roberts' departure, the 10pm1am slot was taken over by a talk show called Late Night North, presented initially by Mike Parr from the Newcastle studios, followed in 1997 by David Dunning and latterly by Alex Trelinski.
+Following Bob Roberts' departure, the 10 pm to 1 am slot was taken over by a talk show called Late Night North, presented initially by Mike Parr from the Newcastle studios, followed in 1997 by David Dunning and latterly by Alex Trelinski.
 The programme, developed by Radio Newcastle editor Tony Fish, included a mix of interviews and phone-ins and occasionally broadcast from other BBC Local Radio stations.
-The show later moved to Manchester and took on a more music-reliant format when it was introduced by Andy Peebles.
+The show later moved to Manchester and took on a more music-reliant format when it was presented by Andy Peebles.
 In 2002, Yorkshire stations left the network to introduce a regional phone-in show with Alex Hall, who had hosted a similar show on Pulse.

 News

 Initially, a single news update was broadcast across the entire network on the hour.
-However, regional bulletins were introduced when the north west stations joined the Night Network.
+However, regional bulletins were introduced when the North West stations joined the Night Network.
 Three separate bulletins were broadcast, lasting exactly five minutes, each weeknight - one for Yorkshire and Humberside, one for the North East and Cumbria and one for the North West.
 Charles Lees read the news in the Yorkshire and Lincolnshire area (BBC North) and Sharon Barbour read the news for the North East and Cumbria.